I recently heard a term pop up in a podcast ad, “High Earner Not Rich Yet,” or, HENRY for short.

 - And more…

 HENRYs tend to find things they like and then spend their money on it without thinking twice.
+They are the opposite of stingy.

 In addition, they may also be burdened by debt (most commonly student debt) that prevents them from saving.